 The school provides advice to staff regarding their personal online activity and has strict rules regarding online contact and electronic communication with pupils.
 Staff found to be in breach of these rules may be subject to disciplinary action or child protection investigation

-Staff also have an Acceptable Use of IT policy which they must agree to.
-This is updated annually and kept in the Staff Information file.
+Staff also have an Acceptable Use Agreement which they must agree to.
+This is updated annually and kept in the Staff Handbook